Roohanak/Group_project_dbms/README.md

 ● Visual Studio Code (or any other IDE for developing the frontend and backend) ● npm (usually included with Node.js)

+## Frontend Overview
+The frontend server was created using HTML, CSS, and Node.js.
+Users can interact through clicking buttons and filling out information on forms to interact with MySQL database.

 ## Backend Overview
 The backend server is developed using Express.js and interacts with a MySQL database.
 It
 includes: